 Federal Supplemental Education Opportunity Grant

 The Federal Supplemental Educational Opportunity Grant (SEOG) is for undergraduate students with exceptional financial need.
-Preference is given to Pell Grant recipients whose need cannot be met throught Federal Pell Grant and other programs.
+Preference is given to Pell Grant recipients whose need cannot be met through federal grants or other financial aid programs.
+Grants range between $100 and $4,000 a year, based on financial need.
+Students interested in applying must file by the University's February 1st priority deadline.